An article by Healthline states:

 1. Artificial sweeteners affect the gut microbiome in mice.

 2. The affected gut microbiome raises your blood sugar level.

-Unfortunately, one conclusion in the Healthline article regarding insulin response after consumption of sucralose is incorrect.
+Unfortunately, one conclusion in the Healthline article above, regarding insulin response after consumption of sucralose, may be incorrect.
 The article states: “However, results are mixed and other human studies have shown no effect (10).”
-The article referenced used intragastric infusion, in other words they used a catheter to deliver the sucralose, thus bypassing the taste buds.
-While I don't know if this was intentional, according to examine.com, there is a prevalence of misinformation on the web.
+The article referenced to support the claim that the research is mixed, used intragastric infusion.
+With intragastric infusion, a catheter is used to deliver the sucralose, thus bypassing the taste buds.
+Although, it is true that there are “taste buds” throughout the body, not just on the tongue 1

-Insulin level rises when taste buds sense anything sweet, regardless of the calorie content.
+Insulin level rises when taste buds on the tongue sense anything sweet, regardless of the calorie content.

 Cephalic phase insulin release in healthy humans after taste stimulation?, 2008

 However, this may not be the case, if the sweetness is in liquid form.

 Sweet taste: effect on cephalic phase insulin release in men, 1995

 In the case of adding fiber in pill form, with the consumption of a high glycemic food, the blood sugar should not rise as quickly as the body expects based on lingual signaling.
 So in this case, the body is over-prepared for the incoming meal.